 - Name of person to contact

-If your business operates from several areas you want to make this clear when displaying your address and contact information.
+If your business services several locations you should make that clear when displaying your address and contact info.

-A blog can be a very powerful business marketing tool.
-Blogs typically comprise of a content management system that allows you to promote your business by publishing timely content such as events, new releases, useful articles and tutorials, opinions and discussions, educational videos, webinars, etc.
+A blog is a powerful business marketing tool.
+Many blogging platforms typically include a content management system that allows you to easily promote your business by publishing content such as events, updates, useful articles and tutorials, opinions and discussions, promotional videos, infographics, etc.

-If you already have an established site, then consider adding a WordPress-driven blog to market your medical clinic.
+If you already have an existing website, then consider adding a WordPress-powered blog to market your company.

-If you don’t have a website yet, or if your existing site is hard to add new content to or not giving you the results you want, then WordPress can act both as your business website and your blog.
+If you don’t have a website yet, or if your existing medical-related site is hard to keep updated with new content or not giving you the results you want, then WordPress can be used both as your business website and your blog.

-As a professional health provider, ensuring that you have a website that complies will all legal requirements online is crucial.
-This is not only important for building trust with prospective clients, but also to ensure that no laws or regulations are being breached wherever you do business.
+It’s important for health services providers businesses to have a website that complies will all legal requirements online.
+This is not only important for building credibility with visitors, but also to ensure that you are not contravening laws or regulations wherever you practice.

-Depending on what services you provide, adding the legal pages below to your health or medical-related site will help keep you out of legal hot water with most regulatory authorities, third-party service providers, and other potential sources of threats and legal inconveniences:
+Depending on the services you provide, adding some or all of the legal pages below to your site will help you stay out of legal hot water with most regulatory authorities, third-party service providers, and other potential sources of threats and legal inconveniences:

 - Privacy Statement